Program Evaluation and Causal Inference with High-Dimensional Data

 and the estimator is uniformly sparse: $\sup_{u\in \mathcal{U}}\|\hat \theta_u \|_0 \leq \bar C s$.
 For all $n$ large enough, uniformly for all $P \in \mathcal{P}_n$, with $\mathrm{P}_P$ probability $1-o(1)$, the Post-Lasso estimator corresponding to $\hat\theta_u$ obeys \end{theorem}

 \begin{remark} The performance bounds derived in Theorem \ref{Thm:RateEstimatedLassoLogistic} satisfy the conditions of Assumption \ref{ass: sparse1} (see also Assumption \ref{ass: sparse2} in the Supplementary Material).
-Moreover, since in the logistic case the link function is $1$-Lipschitz and the approximation errors are assumed to be small, the results above establish the same rates of convergence for estimators of the conditional probabilities; for example,
+Moreover, since the link function is $1$-Lipschitz in the logistic case and the approximation errors are assumed to be small, the results above establish the same rates of convergence for estimators of the conditional probabilities; for example,

 \end{remark}